folababa100/stock-tracker/README.md

 yarn dev
 ```

-This will start the application in development mode.
-It will also start the WebSocket server on port 8425.

-You can see the client application running in your browser by going to http://localhost:8080.
+After running the above command, you can see the client application running in your browser by going to http://localhost:8080.

 ---